Our most frequently asked questions are listed below. Select a question to reveal the answer.

-Please visit our Modifications webpage where you will find dedicated webpages for each Draft Proposal and Modification Proposal raised.
+Please visit our Modifications webpage where you will find dedicated webpages for each Draft Proposal and raised Modification Proposal.
 Here, you can find all the latest information and documentation for that proposal.
 You can also find an overview of the latest progress on modifications in the Modifications Register.

 Please visit our Releases webpage where you will find dedicated webpages for each planned SEC Release and BEIS-led release.
 Here, you can find all the latest information and documentation for that release.

-The term of office for members is set at 24 months to assist with maintaining knowledge within the Sub-Committee meaning an annual election will be held for half of the membership of each Sub-Committee each year.
+The term of office for members is set at 24 months to assist with maintaining knowledge within the Sub-Committee.
+This means an annual election will be held for half of the membership of each Sub-Committee each year.

-noting you wish to update your details and we will send you the relevant form.”
+Please email the Meeting Secretary on behalf of the relevant Sub-Committee or email SECAS@gemserv.com, noting that you wish to update your details and we will send you the relevant form.

 SECCo is able to reimburse reasonable travel, accommodation and subsistence expenses.
 To make an expense claim, please complete the Sub-Committee Members Expense Form found here and send this to SECASFinance@gemserv.com and Louise Evans (firstname.lastname@example.org).
 Please include scanned copies of your receipts.